OlegWock/webpack-react-web-extension-template/README.md

 yarn dev
 ```

 You'll find compiled version in `dist/chrome`.
 You can now load it into Chrome.
 That's all.
 At leas that's minimal example.
-Let's take a closer look onto different features.
+Let's take a closer look on other features.

 ### Development and production